joshuajaco/mocaron/README.md

 ## `Options`

-object with the following properties:
+Object with the following properties:

 | Property | Type     | Description                    |
 | -------- | -------- | ------------------------------ |